devgateway/ansible-role-nginx/README.md

 * `string` - the first argument of Nginx `map` directive, the string being evaluated;
 * `var` - the second argument, dollar sign before the variable name may be omitted;
 * `map` - dictionary, keys and values of the map.

+### `upstreams` Context

+This context is a dictionary.
+Keys are upstream names, values are dictionaries of their directives.